Vyral/charlie-epstein-blog/_posts/2017-12-22-do-your-employees-have-a-realistic-understanding-of-their-own-retirement-plan.md

 Now if I were to ask your employees, “Can you tell me what your needs-based rate of return is?”, the answer I’d get would be open-mouthed silence. **They don’t know what that is.**

-**The needs-based rate of return is the single most important rate of return.** &nbsp;My own definition of what constitutes “needs-based” is what rate of return employees need to earn on their money, year-in and year-out, with the least amount of risk that will almost guarantee that they’ll have a paycheck for the rest of your life. &nbsp;It is critical that your employees calculate their needs-based rate of return today.
+**The needs-based rate of return is the single most important rate of return.** &nbsp;My own definition of what constitutes “needs-based” is what rate of return employees need to earn on their money, year-in and year-out, with the least amount of risk that will almost guarantee that they’ll have a paycheck for the rest of their life. &nbsp;It is critical that your employees calculate their needs-based rate of return today.

 {% include pullquote.html %}